 Mary Laura Philpott is the author of I Miss You When I Blink, her nationally bestselling debut memoir-in-essays.
 Her writing also appears in publications including The New York Times, The Paris Review Daily, The Washington Post, O The Oprah Magazine, and others.
 Across her work, Mary Laura examines the overlap of the absurd and the profound in life, literature, and culture.

-I Miss You When I Blink is Mary Laura’s debut memoir, written in essays.
-It was named to the #1 spot on the Indie Next List by booksellers nationwide, and was chosen as a best or most anticipated book of 2019 by Esquire, BuzzFeed, Lit Hub, Southern Living, Bustle, The Millions and the Chicago Review of Books.
+I Miss You When I Blink was named to the #1 spot on the Indie Next List by booksellers nationwide, and featured on must-read lists from Esquire, Newsweek, BuzzFeed, Town & Country, theSkimm, ELLE Australia, Lit Hub, Southern Living, Bustle, The Millions, BookRiot, and the Chicago Review of Books.
 Real Simple magazine called it “the one book you should read right now.”
 (Get a short snippet of it in The New York Times, read a review in The Washington Post, or listen to a conversation about it on NPR.)

 Additionally, Mary Laura is the author and illustrator of the book Penguins with People Problems; the “book enthusiast at large” for Parnassus Books, where she was also the founding editor of the digital magazine MUSING; and an Emmy-award winning co-host of A Word on Words, a literary interview show on Nashville Public Television.
 She enjoys traveling around the country to speak with people about creativity, work, the ups and downs of perfectionism, reinvention, reading, and writing.
 She lives in Nashville, Tennessee, with her family.